WESC Foundation offers a special needs education provision for children and young people with a vision impairment and other complex needs

 We support school age (up to 16) and college age (16-25) students.

-All students have a vision impairment.
-They also have a diverse range of needs including:
+All students have a vision impairment They also have a diverse range of other special educational needs and disabilities including:

 - Profound and Multiple Learning Difficulties (PMLD)

 - Moderate Learning needs (MLD)

 A specialist school and college

 A visual impairment limits opportunities for incidental learning.
 This means that our students typically require a longer period of time to acquire, practice and develop skills.
 As a result daily living skills and functional skills are embedded early on in our curriculum for the school and college.

 Staff at WESC Foundation